regel/loudml/docker/compose/README.md

 to spawn a TICK-L stack, i.e. a stack of containers with:
 - Telegraf
 - InfluxDB
-- Chronograf for Loud ML
+- Chronograf integration for Loud ML
 - Kapacitor
 - Loud ML